-The Brownie Target Cameras are fixed-focus-only subjects eight feet and farther from the camera are photographed sharply.
+The Brownie Target Cameras are fixed-focus-only subjects eight feet or more from the camera are photographed sharply.
 For pictures closer than eight feet, such as head and shoulder portraits or close-ups of flowers and similar subjects, use a Kodak Close-Up Attachment.
 Obtain the Kodak Close-Up Attachment No. 6A for the Six-20 Brownie Target Camera and the No. 7A for the Six-16 Brownie Target Camera.

 Snap the attachment in place over the front of the camera lens.
-The subject must be about $3\frac{1}{2}$ feet from the lens.
+The subject should be from 3 to 5 feet from the lens.